rpoleski/MulensModel/documents/binary_source_notes.md

 Things related to binary source that we'll do in future:

-* different methods for both sources - we need to consider binary source with finite source for events that look like lowest mass planets; short-term solution can be to change FSPL calculations to PSPL when FS corrections are smaller than 10^-6 or so.
 * are satellite data causing any additional problems
 * xallarap
 * binary-lens/binary-source models